mayankchavda1/StealthUSB-AuditTool/Testing.md

+“This tool is for educational, ethical hacking, and research purposes only.
+Do not use on systems you don’t own or have permission to test.”

 # 🧪 Testing Guide – Stealth USB Data Exfiltration Tool

 This document outlines how to safely test the Stealth USB Data Exfiltration Tool in a controlled, ethical lab environment.